Waste management in Australia: Recovery and reuse

 Waste reuse identifies those dynamics that lead to the reuse of materials that have been included at some stage into the waste management processes.
 Waste reuse has more positive effects on the economy than recycling for two reasons: firstly, the former has the potential to employ more people, and secondly, the value of reused waste materials is higher than that of recyclables.
 Australia annually recovers about 2 million tonnes by waste-to-energy approaches.

 Of all the Australian jurisdictions, Queensland is one of those with the worst recovery rates.
 It also appears to have low standards on an international basis.
 In the years spanning from 2007 to 2016, the state performances in the sector did almost not change at all.
 The estimates made by the Queensland's Department of Environment and Science revealed a recovery rate of less than 45% in the financial year 2016–2017.
 They represent a huge gap from those of the current leader, South Australia, which in the same year diverted from landfill more than 80% of its generated waste.

 The figures for SA show that the geographical origin of waste, as well as its typology, strongly affect the diversion percentages.
-For example, C&D recorded a 89% recovery rate in the metropolitan area, and of 65% in the regional.
+For example, C&D recorded an 89% recovery rate in the metropolitan area, and of 65% in the regional.
 However the commercial and industrial category performed better in regional SA (93%), rather than in the surroundings of Adelaide (82%).
 Municipal solid waste (MSW) diversion scored the lower percentages, reaching only 39% in the regional area.

 The national recovered waste average floats around 58% to 61%.
 Queensland would need to divert almost 40% more than its current performance to reach it.